wp-media/backwpup/readme.txt

 = Easily Restore Your WordPress Site =

+**Pro version**
-The restore option is now included in the free version.
-Easily restore your site from a backup with just a few clicks.
+Restore your site effortlessly from a backup with our one-click restore option.
 To restore a backup, go to the BackWPup plugin dashboard in your WordPress admin area.
 Navigate to the 'Backups' tab to see a list of your saved backups.
 Select the backup you wish to restore and click the 'Restore' button.
 Follow the on-screen instructions to complete the restoration process.
 This feature ensures that even in the event of data loss or site issues, you can quickly and efficiently restore your site to its previous state.

+**Free version**
+The free version now also includes the restore option.
+With this option, you can manually restore your Backup Archives.
+Start by downloading the backup file from your backup list.
+Then, navigate to the 'Restore' menu on the left and drag your backup file there to perform the restoration.

 = Improve Your Site’s Reliability and Performance  = Did you know that regular backups and database maintenance can improve the performance and reliability of your WordPress site?
 With BackWPup, you can ensure that your data is always protected and that your site is always running smoothly.